-But, you’re thinking, this is what Management Representatives have been doing for decades.
-And you’re right!
+You’re thinking, "But this is what Management Representatives have been doing for decades.
+Why shouldn't I take a lead auditor course?"

 Because, until now, there has been no better alternative available.

-Problem 1: The role of Audit Programme Manager
+Problem 1: The role of the Audit Programme Manager

-One of the key responsibilities of the Management Representative is the role of Audit Programme Manager, that is, the person responsible for managing the Internal (and external) auditing requirements of the quality system.
-The activities here include…
+One of the key responsibilities of the Management Representative is the role of the Audit Programme Manager, that is, the person responsible for managing the Internal (and external) auditing requirements of the quality system.
+The activities here include:

 - Process flow – analysing the organization’s processes, and audit history, to establish an effective Audit Schedule